Todas as Flores: Release

-The telenovela premiered on 19 October 2022.
-The first season will consist of 45 episodes, with 5 episodes being released weekly until 16 December 2022, and 40 episodes being released weekly from April to June 2023.
+Todas as Flores premiered on Globoplay 19 October 2022, and was split in two parts.
+The first part consists of 45 episodes, with 5 episodes being released weekly until 16 December 2022, and a second part of 40 episodes being released weekly from April to June 2023.
+Vix acquired the exclusive international broadcast rights to Todas as Flores, making the series available as an original series to its platform.